trisfaizal/Marketing-Site/_posts/2015-03-13-5-common-jekyll-traps.md

     work_title: Jekyll Pixyll theme
     work_path: "http://pixyll.com/"
   travis:
     text: "Using Jekyll was the first time I had to use the terminal.
 I am a designer first, and that tends to scare our kind, but its no so bad.
 Another thing was trying to get my dev environment perfect.
-But now Jekyll handles SASS and there is an adequate Jade plugin.
-Still no live-reload without going to gulp/grunt route, and compile times could be faster."
+But now Jekyll handles SASS and there is an adequate Jade plugin."
     name: Travis Neilson
     twitter_path: "https://twitter.com/travisneilson"
     image_path: "https://pbs.twimg.com/profile_images/378800000534594497/ff6e59ec85e5f439931a13a11e7e5212_400x400.jpeg"